fabianmartins/alienattack.workshop/README.md

 Get back to the manager console ('scoreboard/index.html' on your local computer), and follow the steps below to create a gaming session.

-1. Reload the admin console, and login again.
+1. Reload the Scoreboard console, and login again.
 This is just to guarantee that your token will be refreshed.
 2. On the field `Session Name` input **TEST**
 3. On the section `Game Type`, select **Multiple trials**
 4. Click on the button **Start game**